IDA-HumanCapital/fife/docs/competing_risks.md

 ﻿FIFE can be used to forecast time-to-event under a competing risks framework.
 Competing risks analysis is useful when you desire to predict not only when a terminal event occurs, but which terminal event occurs.
-Forecasts from the survival modeler and the exit modeler can be combined to produce cause-specific hazard probabilities and cumulative incidence function forecasts.
+Forecasts from the survival modeler and the exit modeler can be combined to produce cumulative incidence function and cause-specific hazard forecasts.
 An alternative approach is to model the subdistribution of risk, which is not currently implemented in FIFE (Schmid and Berger, 2020).

-Suppose there are :math:`M` different terminal events that occur at times :math:`T_{i1}, T_{i2}, ..., T_{iM}` for individual :math:`i` where each time shares a common time scale and starting period of 0.
-The period of analysis terminates at :math:`T_{iM}=T_{M}`, representing a right-censoring time that is shared for all individuals.
-Thus :math:`T_M=\underset{i}{max}\;T_i`.
-For each individual we only observe the first occurring event :math:`T_i=min(T_{i1}, T_{i2}, ..., T_{iM})` and which event occurred :math:`d_i=\underset{d\in\{1,2,...,M\}}{argmin}(T_{i1}, T_{i2}, ..., T_{iM})`.
-After time :math:`T_i` individual :math:`i` is no longer observed in the data.
+Suppose there are :math:`M` different terminal events that occur at times :math:`T_{i1}, T_{i2}, ..., T_{iM}` for individual :math:`i`, where each terminal event time shares a common individual-specific time scale and starting period of 0.
+The period of analysis terminates at :math:`T_{i0}`, representing an individual-specific right-censoring time.
+Note, all individuals share the same right-censoring *absolute* time, which is the last observed time period in the data.

+For each individual we only observe the first occurring event, :math:`T_i=min(T_{i0},T_{i1}, T_{i2}, ..., T_{iM})`, and which event occurred, :math:`d_i=\underset{d\in\{0,1,2,...,M\}}{argmin}T_{id}`.
+After time :math:`T_i`, individual :math:`i` is no longer observed in the data.

+It is assumed that if censoring and a terminal event occur at the same time then only censoring is observed.
+This is because a terminal event can only be verified in period :math:`T_i + 1` and censoring occurs in the last time period in the data.
+Additionally, it is assumed that terminal events are mutually exclusive.
+In other words, no two events can be simultaneously observed as a terminal event for the same individual.
+Thus, :math:`d_i` is a singleton for every individual.

 #### Dataset for training and prediction

-The dataset format is similar to the format as used for the single-risk case for `LGBSurvivalModeler` except that a column containing the type of terminal event for the individual must be provided as an argument to `exit_col` in `LGBExitModeler`.
+The dataset format is similar to the one used in the single-risk case (with `LGBSurvivalModeler`) except that a column containing the type of terminal event for the individual must be provided as an argument to `exit_col` in `LGBExitModeler`.
 Currently, exit modeling is only supported for LightGBM.

-We use the same [Rulers, Elections, and Irregular Governance dataset (REIGN)](https://oefdatascience.github.io/REIGN.github.io/) dataset as we use in [this example notebook](https://nbviewer.jupyter.org/github/IDA-HumanCapital/fife/blob/master/examples/country_leadership.ipynb) as an example for predicting not just when a leader's reign will end but how their reign will end.
+We use the [Rulers, Elections, and Irregular Governance dataset (REIGN)](https://oefdatascience.github.io/REIGN.github.io/) dataset (also used in this [notebook](https://nbviewer.jupyter.org/github/IDA-HumanCapital/fife/blob/master/examples/country_leadership.ipynb)) as an example for predicting not just when a leader's reign will end but how their reign will end.
 The reign can end by the government type remaining the same (e.g., remains as presidential democracy, USA 2016), government type changing (e.g., changes from personal dictatorship to warlordism, Yemen 2015), or a complete country dissolution (e.g., Yugoslavia 1991).

 .. code-block:: python